Emergence of Collective Behaviors from Local Voronoi Topological Perception: Abstract

 \section{Abstract}

-This article addresses the emergence of collective agent behaviors from simple and realistic decisions made at the level of the local Voronoi diagram, i.e., the Voronoi region ({\it personal space}) of agents and their neighboring agents in the sense of the Voronoi diagram.
+This article addresses how diverse collective behaviors arise from simple and realistic decisions made entirely at the level of each agent's personal space in the sense of the Voronoi diagram.
 We present a discrete time model in 2D in which individual agents are aware of their local Voronoi environment and may seek static target locations.
-Our deterministic model incorporates features common to many other ``active matter'' models like collision avoidance, alignment among agents, and homing toward targets.
-However, it is novel in key respects: the model combines topological and metrical features in a natural manner based upon the agents local perception of their Voronoi cell.
-With at most two control parameters, it is shown numerically to capture a wide range of collective behaviors.
-It is also shown that the Voronoi topology facilitates the computation of several novel observables for quantifying discrete collective behaviors.
+In particular, agents only communicate directly with their Voronoi neighbors and make decisions based on the geometry of their own Voronoi cells.
+With two effective control parameters, it is shown numerically to capture a wide range of collective behaviors in different scenarios.
+Further, we show that the Voronoi topology facilitates the computation of several novel observables for quantifying discrete collective behaviors.
+These observables are applicable to all agent-based models and to empirical data.